-Many people are turning to online to shop currently.
-A faceless transaction, you simply click on an item, and it arrives in an unmarked brown box to your front door.
+Many people are turning online to shop currently.
+In a faceless transaction, you simply click on an item, and it arrives in an unmarked brown box at your front door.
 Know what you want exactly?
 Then yes, this can be an advantage.
 Not 100% sure, or would like to ask someone’s opinion?
 Well, there is no human interaction.
 Want some advice when looking for a present?
 Small business owners can help.
 They know their stock inside out.
 Who better to ask for that personalised approach?

 ‘Help the environment’

 Everything we buy has a footprint, from the new mobile phone in your pocket to the pound of potatoes you bought in the local farm shop.
 Air miles of products are something many people are now looking at.
 Where is this item from?
 How much carbon was used to get it to my door?
 Many small businesses stock items which are sourced locally.
 This reduces the carbon footprint of items you can purchase.
 Great for the environment, and supporting even more local businesses!